As one of the judges on MasterChef, Jock is no stranger to long hours and even longer days, but he doesn't let that get in the way of dad duties.

 Jock also credits his family for helping with him deal with his mental health, saying that nothing dials back his anxiety like spending quality time with his family.

-"Rolling around in the carpet, playing with LEGO or cars with the kids or whatever - that for me definitely reduces my anxiety," he says.
+"Rolling around in the carpet, playing with LEGO or cars with the kids - that for me definitely reduces my anxiety," he said.

 "It's a super-effective tool and I don’t know if that’s because you feel more love and everything at the time and that’s what helps."